-Reflective cat collars:
+Reflective cat collars

 Reflective collars are either made out of reflective material or have a reflective strip.
 If your cat is outside on a night, the reflective collar will glow when it is exposed to light (such as car headlights), making it easier for car drivers to see your cat.

-It should be noted though that cats should not be outside, especially at night & while these collars may be of help, there is still a good chance that if your cat is out on a road or street, it faces a very real risk of being hit by a car.
+It should be noted though that cats should not be outside, especially at night and while these collars may be of help, there is still a good chance that if your cat is out on a road or street, it faces a very real risk of being hit by a car.

-Identification tags for collars:
+Identification tags for collars

-Bells for collars:
+Bells for collars